cewing/codefellows_f2_python/_sources/session04.txt

         raise

-Particularly useful if you catch more than one exception:}
+Particularly useful if you catch more than one exception:
 ::

     except (IOError, BufferError, OSError) as the_error: